MishiCodes/Python/1. Python Lists/README.md

 > * Syntax: map(function, iterables)

 #### [PYTHON lambda-aNONYMOUS FUNCTIONS](https://medium.com/better-programming/lambda-map-and-filter-in-python-4935f248593)
-> A lambda operator or Lambda function is used for creating small, one-time, anonymous function onjects in Python
+> _A lambda operator or Lambda function is used for creating small, one-time, anonymous function onjects in Python_
-> A lambda operator can have any number of arguments but can have only one expression
+> _A lambda operator can have any number of arguments but can have only one expression_
 > * Syntax: lambda arguments : expression

 #### [PYTHON LIST APPEND]()
->_The append() method adds a single item to the end of the list.
+>_The append() method adds a single item to the end of the list_
 > * Syntax: list.append(item)
 > * item - an item to be added at the end of the list